Code-Institute-Submissions/Irelandoracle1-myschool-project_MayResub/README.md

 - __Navigation Bar__

-  - Features on this Website includes the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - The Website features a responsive, navigation bar with links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - The Navigation Bar allows the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/Irelandoracle1/myschool-project/blob/master/assets/images/navlogo.JPG)

-- __The Landing page/ Home page__
+- __The Landing Page/ Home page__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+  - The Landing Page includes a graphics with text overlay to allow the user to see exactly which location this site would be applicable to.
-  - This section introduces the user to different types of festivals that occur in Nigeria with catching animation to grab their attention
+  - The Landing Page introduces the user to different types of festivals that occur in Nigeria with catching animation to grab their attention

 ![Landing Page](https://github.com/Irelandoracle1/myschool-project/blob/master/assets/images/desktop-view.PNG)